Joshkaki00/OpenBus/README.md

 ## Installation

+OpenBus is currently available for Mac and Linux (Debian-based) users only.
 To install OpenBus, follow these steps:

 1. Clone the repository:
     ```bash